Skip to content Skip to Chat

 Step 6: Have Excellent Grades and a Strong Thesis

 Keeping strong grades while in your graduate program is very important.
-Many graduate programs require students to maintain a 3.0 average GPA in order to stay in good academic standing.
-In addition, most programs require a master’s thesis (a long-format academic paper) to be completed as the last step in obtaining your master’s degree.
+Many graduate programs require students to maintain a 3.0 average GPA to stay in good academic standing.
+In addition, most programs require a master’s thesis (a long-format academic paper) to be completed as the last step in obtaining the degree.
 Similarly, WGU’s competency-based education focuses on a capstone project, which many students find more applicable to their career field.

 Step 7: Become a TA for Practical Experience

-Gaining classroom experience as a teaching assistant (TA) will help you understand the daily responsibilities of lecturing, grading, and time management as a professor.
-And the more time you spend in the classroom as a TA, the more confident you can feel facilitating student learners.
+Gaining classroom experience as a teaching assistant (TA) or instructional student assistant (ISA) will help you understand the daily responsibilities of lecturing, grading, and time management as a professor.
+The more time you spend in the classroom as a TA, the more confident you can feel in facilitating student learners.

 Doctoral Degree